pcsagan/tethys/README.md

 ## Using this template

-1. Create a new repository using Guthub's template interface, or run the following commands:
+1. Create a new repository using Github's template interface, or run the following commands:
     ```shell
     git clone https://github.com/pcsagan/tethys <your_package_name>
     cd <your_package_name>